 - MA in Theatre Directing, University of East London, 2010

-- BA (Hons) in Drama, Aristotle University of Thessaloniki, 2009
+- Integrated MA in Drama, Aristotle University of Thessaloniki, 2009

 - Diploma in Drama, University of Kent, 2007

-Dr Christina Papagiannouli is a postdoctoral research assistant and part-time lecturer at the University of South Wales, where she also lectures performance and new media.
+Dr Christina Papagiannouli is Research Fellow in Performance and Interactive & Immersive Technology at the University of South Wales, where she also lectures performance and new media.
 She holds a practice-based PhD in theatre and digital performance and an MA in theatre directing from the University of East London, a BA (Hons) in theatre studies from Aristotle University of Thessaloniki and a diploma in drama from the University of Kent.
 Her practice-based PhD research focused on the political character of cyberformance.
 Papagiannouli has presented her work at a range of international events and conferences.
 Her monograph ‘Political Cyberformance: The Etheatre Project’ was published by Palgrave Macmillan in 2015.

 For further details, see the Etheatre Project’s blog.